Innovation Studio: Teaching and Learning Resources

 Alliance of Digital Humanities Organizations: They promote and support digital research and teaching across all arts and humanities disciplines.
 Within this website, there are several areas that might be particularly valuable as you integrate more technology in your teaching:

 Tomorrow's Professor:Their motto is "Desk-top Faculty Development, 100 times a year".
-It is a shared mission partnership with the American Association for Higher Education, The National Teaching and Learning Forum, and The Stanford Center for Innovations in Learning.
+It is a shared mission partnership with the American Association for Higher Education and The Stanford Center for Innovations in Learning.
 You can subscribe to a mailing list and automatically receive the articles as they are published.

 Profhacker: The site delivers tips, tutorials, and commentary on pedagogy, productivity, and technology in higher education, Monday through Friday.
 You can also follow Profhacker via Twitter, Facebook, or an RSS feed reader.